hbar-boi/OpenCA/README.md

 There are no dependencies, just clone and open it in your favorite web browser.
 Alternatively you can try it [here](https://hbar-boi.github.io/OpenCA/).
+If you'd rather run it in a node server check out the other branch!

 ## Usage